 As mentioned in the previous section, the low-impact scenario setback is derived from the MDS formula using the livestock of lowest impact at 100% livestock barn occupancy.
 If the livestock barn is not fully occupied or is unoccupied, then the low-impact scenario setback would be lower than indicated in the above table.
 As well, the lowest and highest impact livestock were used for these calculations, but livestock with impacts between low and high exist.
 Thus, the results of the setback calculations are subject to change based on actual capacity and actual type of livestock in each livestock barn.

+The setbacks presented in Table 2 are depicted in Attachment 1.
 A comprehensive table containing the data used to generate the MDS1 setbacks using AgriSuite can be found in Attachment 2.

 5 Results and Recommendations

 5.1 Results